 What happens if a gymnast sustains a second concussion before the first is fully healed?

-A second concussion before a first one has fully healed can result in serious, long-term disturbances in brain function.
+A second concussion before a first one has fully healed can result in severe, long-term disturbances in brain function.
 These can affect a gymnasts' ability to learn, work and get by in the world.
 Symptoms are changes in mood or personality, such as irritability, forgetfulness, extreme fatigue or anger.
 In rare cases, a second serious head injury can result in the death of the person, particularly for people under the age of 18.

 What are the stand-down requirements if a gymnast has been concussed?

-New Zealand gymnastics have stated that any gymnast who has been concussed may not participate in practice or competition for a period of three weeks from the time of the injury unless they have a medical clearance from a Doctor (a qualified neurological specialist should determine if the gymnast is symptom-free).
+New Zealand gymnastics have stated that any gymnast who has been concussed may not participate in practice or competition for three weeks from the time of the injury unless they have medical clearance from a Doctor (a qualified neurological specialist should determine if the gymnast is symptom-free).
 All gymnasts must obtain a medical clearance before they resume participation.
 A team official should see the clearance statement before the gymnast is permitted to start participating again.

 Can you reduce the risk of concussion?